 Our Guest: Dorian Hansen, Chief Marketing Officer, Head of Operations & Digital Transformation

-Tags: mobile banking, bank marketing, online banking, corporate culture, technology, customer service, customer experience, innovation, banking customer experience, strategic bank marketing, Bank Marketing Today by Vya, podcast
+Tags: mobile banking, online banking, corporate culture, technology, customer service, customer experience, innovation, financial services marketing, banking customer experience, strategic bank marketing, Bank Marketing Today by Vya, podcast

 May 09, 2013

 On Tuesday, we discussed how mobile wallets, money movement and the branch experience are changing the game, and in many ways those three factors affect and are affected by the rising tide of mobile.
 The question now facing banks is: Will they rise with that tide, or be consumed by it?
 It was one of the major topics covered at Net Finance 2013 last week, so let’s continue our recap with a look at three mobile-related issues banks will have to adapt to: